-1 1/3 cup rice flour or gluten-free oat flour
+1 1/2 cups brown or white rice flour or gluten free oat flour

 Egg Roll Filling